Tick-Talk/Protocol/Server.md

   * Every user is normal by default
   * A user can *only* be promoted to admin by a local change to ensure security
 * Suggestion: Private Messages
+  * Private messages do not have to be stored along with a user account, but it would be a good idea for simplicity
-  * Have a list of usernames and then their associated messages
+  * In order to store them, a hashmap of string usernames to a list of messages would be wise

 # Rooms
 Rooms are a place where any user with an account can connect–and thus are not encrypted.
 Room names can only be alphanumeric with spaces.
 A server should not initialize any rooms that do not meet the above requirements.